-The source of most of the unbootable situations on Windows 10/8/7, is caused by misconfiguration or even corrupted Boot Configuration Data files, otherwise known as BCD.
+The source of most of the unbootable situations on Windows 10/8/7, is caused by a misconfiguration or even corrupted Boot Configuration Data files, otherwise known as BCD.
 BCD contains boot configuration parameters on how to start your Windows operating system.

-In earlier versions of Windows, it was stored in Boot.ini file.
+In earlier versions of Windows, it was stored in the Boot.ini file.
 On EFI-based operating system, you’ll find the entry in the EFI firmware boot manager, which is located at \EFI\Microsoft\Boot\Bootmgfw.efi.

 Most of the System Administrators use the command line utility called BCDEdit.exe, which helps the user to modify, create, edit delete entries from Boot Configuration Data.
 Some of the operations we can perform using BCDEdit.exe are:

 - Add entries to an existing BCD